-Now they split their time between homes in L.A. and Chicago (where they're co-owners of restaurants RPM Steak, RPM Seafood and Pizza Portofino) and Coeur d'Alene, Idado, where they added a summer vacation house to their portfolio in 2016.
-They're also both still actively working on behalf of those battling cancer, Giuliana in her work with Fab-U-Wish, in collaboration with the breast cancer nonprofit the Pink Agenda, and Bill announced this month that he's teaming for the third year with Astellas Oncology on its #C3Prize, which provides grants to businesses with the best non-treatment ideas to improve cancer care.
+They're also both still actively working on behalf of those battling cancer, Giuliana in her work with Fab-U-Wish, in collaboration with the breast cancer nonprofit the Pink Agenda, while Bill has teamed for several years with Astellas Oncology on its #C3Prize, which provides grants to businesses with the best non-treatment ideas to improve cancer care.

 "I always say marriage and kids are the two things that will affect your life from that day on," Bill said in 2014.
 "So, you better make those decisions wisely, marriage probably more so because the day you get married, everything you do from that point on is different.
 It's no longer 'I,' it's 'We.'"

 Giuliana stepped down from her longtime post co-hosting E!'s live red carpet coverage after the 2021 award season wrapped up but her professional plate remains full with her NBCUniversal development deal, HSN clothing line G by Giuliana and her Fountain of Truth skin care line—any of which Bill is happy to consult on when asked.